Lillington Free Church

-Lillington Free Church is a free church, located in Lillington, Leamington Spa, England.
-As of July 2024 the current Minister is Rev Nick Stanyon who is assisted in running the church by ordained elders elected by the church members.
+Lillington Free Church is a free church located in Lillington, Leamington Spa, England.
+As of July 2024, the current Minister is Reverend Nick Stanyon, who is assisted in running the church by ordained elders elected by the church members.
 As well as traditional Sunday worship weekly events include sunday school, Rainbows, Brownies, Girl Guides, table tennis, coffee mornings and toddler cafe.
 Like all other Free Churches it has a certain degree of autonomy, although it and its Minister ultimately answer to the national General Assembly.
 The quarterly church magazine is named The Link.